 What is the land and terrain like where each of these spices is harvested?

-Mostly for the black cumin seeds and fennel seeds -- it is in the hill land and mountainous terrain.
-This area is open land where those spices grow wild, For coriander, it is grown and irrigated and on private farms.
+Black cumin and fennel seeds grow mostly in the hilly land and mountainous terrain.
+This area is open land where those spices grow wild.
+Coriander is grown and irrigated on private farms.

 What about Afghanistan’s land and climate make it a good place to harvest high-quality spices like fennel, cumin, and coriander?